tylerchg/Personal-Project/README.md

 - What were the leading economic indicators like during past recessions?
 - What were the unemployment and real interest rates like when inflation rates were less than or equal to 2%?
-- When did the U.S. economy have the highest unemployment when inflation rates were less than or equal to 2%?
+- When did the U.S. economy (in years) have the highest unemployment when inflation rates were less than or equal to 2%?
-- When did the U.S. economy have the highest inflation rates?
+- When did the U.S. economy (in years) have the highest inflation rates?
-- How does monetary policy affect real interest rates and why is it important to the Federal Reserve?
+- How does real interest rates affect monetary policy changes and why is it important to the Federal Reserve?

 **Why I created this project?**
 - Since beginning of the year, I realized that most people were very optimistic about the economy and said the Fed would no longer have the reason to raise nominal interest rates.
 Market experts even stated that the Fed would in fact start cutting interest rates towards the end of 2023.